brson/brson.github.com/_posts/2023-03-12-move-on-llvm.md

 Inwkwell uses the Rust type system to make explicit the ownership relationship of objects in the LLVM API.
-The Rust bindings to LLVM are much easier to navigate and search than the official API C++ API docs.
+The Rust bindings to LLVM are much easier to navigate and search than the official C++ API docs.

 The Rust compiler itself has its own crate of LLVM bindings, and while one _could_ use it directly,